Example Image

 U.S. policymakers, to be sure, have made their share of mistakes over the past few decades.
 In the wake of the 2008 housing meltdown, the Obama administration cranked up the regulatory dial, imposing nearly $1 trillion in new administrative burdens.
 Overregulation and anticompetitive corporate tax rates led to the weakest recovery from a recession since World War II.
 Establishment economists like disgraced Epstein confidant Larry Summers provided air cover for the persistently tepid growth rates, explaining that the problem lay in “secular stagnation,” not bad policy choices.

 The first Trump administration’s combination of regulatory rollbacks and corporate tax rate reductions delivered broad-based economic progress.
-Real hourly wages rose, and median household incomes jumped by over $4,300 percent in 2019 alone, a greater percentage increase than any year in record and twice the amount that incomes rose during the two Obama terms.
+Real hourly wages rose, and median household incomes jumped by over $4,300 in 2019 alone, a greater percentage increase than any year in record and twice the amount that incomes rose during the two Obama terms.
 Minorities saw the highest income gains

 So far, Trump 2.0 has delivered higher GDP growth, stronger job gains, and lower inflation than analysts expected.
 The same policy successes of the first term are the reason: coordinated, across-the-board deregulation and pro-growth tax policies.
 The Dow soared by 30 percent — 12,000 points — after the president pulled back on his “Liberation Day” tariff announcements.